Skip to content

 Calculator and clock depicting overtime

-If you’re an hourly employee and have worked more than 40 hours in a week, you may be entitled to overtime pay.
+If you’re an hourly employee and work more than 40 hours in a week, you may qualify for overtime pay.
 Fortunately, your paystub provides all the information you need to calculate it yourself.
 Here’s how to do it step-by-step.

 Table of Contents